Configure Web Filtering on the RV13x and RV32x Series Routers

-Mobi (Kindle)(914.4 KB) View on Kindle device or Kindle app on multiple devices
+Mobi (Kindle)(914.6 KB) View on Kindle device or Kindle app on multiple devices

 Updated:December 13, 2018

-Web filtering is a feature on your router that can enhance an already secured network and promote productivity in the workplace by screening websites according to a score on a Web Reputation Index, adding keywords or domain names to a blacklist, and by server IP address.
+Web filtering is a feature on your router that can enhance an already secured network and promote productivity in the workplace by screening websites according to a score on a Web Reputation Index, adding keywords or domain names to a block list, and by server IP address.

 An administrator or a company may have existing guidelines that discuss general network security, the Internet of things, and rules they want to implement on a network yet find an exception to the rules when it comes to a particular department.
 The administrator can create scheduled rules and bind them to exception lists granting access to specific websites during a certain time of the day or granting access to all websites to a specific user or users while the rest of the users on the network have denied access.